 Yet, Lipa doesn’t back down in the face of adversity.
 She reveals that the backlash “fueled me in a way.”
 Since then, she has worked tirelessly to improve her dance skills, determined to become a better version of herself.
 Earlier this year, she performed Houdini and Training Season from Radical Optimism at the 2024 Grammys which showcased an electrifying dance and vocal performance that captivated the crowd.

 After many years in the industry, the British pop star has now learned to protect her peace by tuning out the haters.
-Her ritual goes something like that: “Whenever I see or feel or read anything that goes against what I know is coming or what I’ve been doing or how hard I’ve been working or whatever it is, I just kind of take a step back and I just go, okay, all of this is background noise and I should just stick on my path.”
+Her ritual goes something like this: “Whenever I see or feel or read anything that goes against what I know is coming or what I’ve been doing or how hard I’ve been working or whatever it is, I just kind of take a step back and I just go, okay, all of this is background noise and I should just stick on my path.”

 With that mindset, the Lipa has truly mastered the art of Radical Optimism.
-Radical Optimism is now out on all streaming platforms.

 Read More